om-design/sattva/theory/sattva_theoretical_development.md

 ### 5.4 Note on “Kreinen’s discoveries”

-Our discussion referenced “Kreinen’s discoveries” in this bioelectric/collective-intelligence neighborhood.
+Our discussion referenced “Fenna Kreinen’s discoveries” in this bioelectric/collective-intelligence neighborhood.

-TODO: Add a concrete citation and a brief factual summary once the exact paper/talk and author spelling are confirmed.
+Specifically, the seed thought from Kreinen is the discovery of fractal structures within the brain rising from the brain stem through to complex formations.
+The similarity allows for storage and transmission between primitive (foundational) structures and complex (reasoning) structures depending on the conditions and strength of impulse.

 ---

 ## 6. Structural encoding: analogies to vision

-Vision is a strong metaphor because it is simultaneously:
+Vision is the single most highly evolved and elegantly simplistic feature of life on Earth.
+From all living cells some form of recognition and interaction with light is the fundamental principle and it serves as a strong metaphor for sattva because it is simultaneously:

 - geometric (edges, contours, surfaces),
 - hierarchical (local features → global objects),